robhowley/betterby-bike/_posts/news/2024-08-01-urban-institute-cities-invest-in-bikes.md

 ---

 Makes the safety, economic, and equity case for why so many cities are investing in bike infrastructure.
 Covers changes across 13 cities across the US.
-Discusses that _protected_ bike networks
+Discusses the impacts of _protected_ bike networks specifically.

+The key takeaways ...

 * increase ridership overall, e.g. NYC, DC, SF
 * increases ridership among women and low income ridership the most